stateless-minds/cyber-stasis/README.md

 4. Follow the instructions here to open your config file: https://github.com/ipfs/go-ipfs/blob/master/docs/config.md.
 Usually it's `~/.ipfs/config` on Linux.
 Add the <a href="https://ipfs.io/ipfs/QmQxd8Drsg5bvwqk3BbVmmNuouiJn9DdLY65717wWkLUxA">APP URL</a> to the `Access-Control-Allow-Origin` list
 5. Navigate to <a href="https://ipfs.io/ipfs/QmQxd8Drsg5bvwqk3BbVmmNuouiJn9DdLY65717wWkLUxA">APP URL</a> and let's simulate the future together!

+Please note the game has been developed on a WQHD resolution(2560x1440) and is currently not responsive or optimized for mobile devices.

 ## Screenshots

 <a display="inline" href="./assets/home.png?raw=true">